a6delrahman/Java-Client-Server-Application/README.md

 this client / server application.

 Use Case:
-To programm a java application that resembels th "Who wants to be a millionaire!" game.
+Java application that resembels th "Who wants to be a millionaire!" game.
 Several players should compete against each other in a quiz.
 The game should be a pure command line application without a graphical user interface.

 Scope / Requirements: